ranibb/JavaScript-Algorithms-and-Data-Structures/README.md

 ## Selection Sort

 Similar to bubble sort, but instead of first placing large values into sorted position, it places small values into sorted position.

+## Insertion Sort

+Builds up the sort by gradually creating a larger left half which is always sorted.

+An interesting thing that insertion sort is good at, the so-called an online algorithm; which is an algorithm that can work as data is coming in as it receives new data.

+For example, we have some code where people are submitting numbers to us online live, we're getting them and we want to sort them in.
+With insertion sort because the way that it works that we're keeping one side of the array sorted and we're inserting items one at a time it doesn't matter what the number is that comes in, we can place it where it needs to go.

+So, it works well in a situation where data is coming in live or streaming and you need to insert it at moment's notice.